goonhu/NN/README.md

 BERT => pre trained bert embedding will be used as the model embedding input cf) https://github.com/imgarylai/bert-embedding

-CNN + RNN + VDCNN
+CNN / RNN / VDCNN

+Dataset: IMDB or Sentiment140 (Twitter)

-possibly GANs for data augmentation, not sure follwing a chat with pranava
+possibly GANs for data augmentation, but not sure follwing a chat with pranava